harumuki/thorsten-hans.com/_posts/2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes.md

  * `Contributor`: (pull and push)
  * `Reader`: (pull only access)

 Once the service principal has been created, copy the `client_id` (named `appId` in the response) and the `client_secret` (named `password` in the response).
-You’ll need those in a few seconds.
+You'll need those in a few seconds.

 {% include image-caption.html imageurl="/assets/images/posts/2017/acr-kubernetes-1.png"
 title="Create Service Principal Response" caption="Create Service Principal Response" %}

-To keep things simple, we’ll create a single service principal for now.
+To keep things simple, we'll create a single service principal for now.
 For real-world scenarios, you may create multiple service principals with different roles.
 As a developer, you want to push new images to the registry.
 (So you become a `Contributor`).
 Your container cluster, on the other hand, may only pull images from the registry.
 So you should create a second service principal with the `Reader` assigned.

-Once you made it through the previous steps, it’s time to take care of *Docker* and *Kubernetes*.
+Once you made it through the previous steps, it's time to take care of *Docker* and *Kubernetes*.
 Without any further configuration, both docker and kubernetes will push and pull images from the public docker hub.
-So let’s change this now and bring in the *ACR* goodness.
+So let's change this now and bring in the *ACR* goodness.

 ## Login from Docker CLI